parse-community/docs/_includes/graphql/getting-started.md

 # Getting Started

 [GraphQL](https://graphql.org/), developed by Facebook, is an open-source data query and manipulation language for APIs.
 In addition to the traditional [REST API](/rest/guide/), Parse Server automatically generates a GraphQL API based on your current application schema.
+Specifically, Parse has opted for the [Relay](https://relay.dev/docs/en/introduction-to-relay) specification in-line with industry best-practices.

 ## Fast launch
 The easiest way to run the Parse GraphQL Server is using the CLI: